wdi-sf-march-2014/notes/Inheritance/inheritance.md

 ##Quick Review:
 1. What is a method?
 What is a class?
 1. What is an instance method?
-What is class method?

 ##Objectives:
 1. Describe what inheritance is and identify the benefits & disadvantages of its use.
 Create  2 classes in which one class inherits from another class.